 Inventories: Our inventories are valued at the lower of cost, principally LIFO, or market.
-We believe that the use of LIFO results in a better matching of costs and revenues.
-This practice excludes certain inventories, which are held outside of the United States, approximating \$242.2 million and \$315.4 million at December 31, 2015 and 2014, respectively, which are valued at the lower of weighted-average cost or market.
+We believe that the use of LIFO results in a better matching of costs and revenue.
+This practice excludes certain inventories, which are held outside of the United States, approximating \$164 million and \$242 million at December 31, 2016 and 2015, respectively, which are valued at the lower of weighted-average cost or market.
 Our inventory is substantially comprised of finished goods.

-Allowances for excess and obsolete inventories are determined based on analyses comparing inventories on hand to sales trends.
-The allowance, which totaled \$30.5 million and \$24.6 million at December 31, 2015 and 2014, respectively, is the amount deemed necessary to reduce the cost of the inventory to its estimated realizable value.
+Reserves for excess and obsolete inventories are determined based on analyses comparing inventories on hand to sales activity over time.
+The reserve, which totaled \$34 million and \$30 million at December 31, 2016 and 2015, is the amount deemed necessary to reduce the cost of the inventory to its estimated realizable value.

 Debt Issuance Costs: We defer costs directly related to obtaining financing and amortize them over the term of the indebtedness on a straight-line basis.
 The use of the straight-line method does not produce results that are materially different from those which would result from the use of the effective interest method.
 These amounts are reflected in the consolidated statement of operations as a component of interest expense.
-Debt issuance costs are reflected in other assets and totaled \$13.1 million and \$17.8 million, net of accumulated amortization of \$7.8 million and \$2.9 million, at December 31, 2015 and 2014, respectively.